lolo8304/bot-simulator/README.md

 ## Principle explained
 - you create your own bot mockup or open an existing one using botsociety.io
+- open your testbot index page and get "
 - run a script inside "chrome" browser to capture all internal details of the Bot
 - use the output and store it in a defined javascript file
 - register a new bot at Microsoft (to get APP-ID and Password)